 This filter will be great for low water pressure situations, such as an RV or camper.

-After 6 months you will need to replace the mineral beads in the filter, which is extremely simply to do.
+After 4-8 weeks you will need to replace the mineral beads in the filter, which is extremely user friendly.

 - Unique design